athos/Postmortem/README.md

 ```

 This feature is useful to apply a common transducer to all the logging operators
-operating on a session.
+operating on the same session.

 #### `void-session`

-A void session is another implementation of Postmortem's session.
-It does nothing
+A void session is another implementation of Postmortem session which does nothing
 at all.
 It's useful to disable the logging operators operating on the current session.

 To get the void session, call `void-session`: